Kushcse09/Push-Ninja/README.md

-Push Ninja
+🥷 Push Ninja
 Push Ninja is a blockchain-based slicing game inspired by Fruit Ninja, built on the Push Chain.
-Players slice digital fruits on-chain, earning rewards, NFTs, and points securely through decentralized gameplay.
+Players slice digital fruits on-chain to earn rewards, NFTs, and leaderboard points, all secured through decentralized gameplay.

 🚀 Features
 On-chain gameplay powered by Push Chain

 Real-time fruit slicing mechanics

-NFT-based collectibles and rewards
+NFT-based collectibles and reward system

-Player score and leaderboard stored on blockchain
+Global leaderboard stored on-chain

+Secure and transparent game interactions

 🛠 Tech Stack
-Push Chain (Blockchain layer)
+Blockchain Layer: Push Chain

-Solidity (Smart contracts)
+Smart Contracts: Solidity

-JavaScript / Web3.js (Frontend integration)
+Frontend Integration: JavaScript, Web3.js

-HTML5 Canvas (Game visuals)
+Game Visuals: HTML5 Canvas

 🎮 How to Play
-Connect your Push Wallet.
+Connect your Push Wallet to start the game.

-Start slicing fruits as they appear on screen.
+Slice fruits as they appear on the screen in real time.

-Earn rewards for each successful slice.
+Earn rewards and NFTs for each successful slice.

-Compete for top ranks on the global leaderboard.
+Climb the leaderboard and compete for top ranks globally.

 🔗 Smart Contract
 Deployed on Push Chain Testnet

-(Contract address will be updated soon)
+Contract Address: To be updated soon

+🧩 Future Enhancements
+Multiplayer on-chain slicing battles

+NFT marketplace for trading in-game assets

+Seasonal leaderboards and event-based rewards

 📜 License
-This project is open-source under the MIT License.
+This project is open-source and available under the MIT License.